bitlab-tech/mcp/fs-mcp/README.md

 1. `read_file`: Read the contents of a file
    - Input: `{ uri: string }` (absolute path to the file)
+   - Note: PDF files will be converted to a series of images.

 2. `read_folder`: List contents of a directory
    - Input: `{ uri: string }` (absolute path to the directory)